ruthlee/CS-notes/vim_intro.md

 # INTRODUCTION TO VIM

 Vim is a text editing tool (like emacs).
 It's used for workflow efficiency when programming.
+One of the features which I really enjoy about it is the fact that it separates moving and editing commands, which means that if you accidentally key in a "delete entire document" command while in view mode your stuff will remain intact.
+Also, unlike emacs, there's no need to remap the control key to anything so you can avoid the emacs pinkie :)

 Note that you can combine moving and editing commands.
 For example, dw will delete a word, d$ will delete everything until the end of a line.